LeoPersike/SpaceCryptoMultiAccPythonBot/README.md

 # Support and feature requests
 Please use the "issues" feature from GitHub in order to report bugs and get support from the script creator.

+# Change log
+V1.0 - Initial release.
+V1.1 - Cooldown time in case not enough ships are available.